wpa_supplicant plus we cover security updates in Prometheus

 recent report from Snyk’s Security Lab of a local privilege escalation

-plus we cover security updates in Prometheus
+vulnerability in wpa_supplicant plus we cover security updates in Prometheus

 Alertmanager, OpenSSL, Exim, snapd, Gross, curl and more.